alanng10/class-lang/Docue/Article/Word/a.md

 Word "hor" has meaning that is frontal index.

+Word "dimend" has meaning that is dimension entity.

 Word "size" has meaning that is length in dimensions.

 Word "wed" has meaning that is length horizontal.